Basis set (chemistry): Pople basis sets

-The 6-31G* basis set (defined for the atoms H through Zn) is a valence double-zeta polarized basis set that adds to the 6-31G set five d-type Cartesian-Gaussian polarization functions on each of the atoms Li through Ca and ten f-type Cartesian Gaussian polarization functions on each of the atoms Sc through Zn.
+In summary; the 6-31G* basis set (defined for the atoms H through Zn) is a split-valence double-zeta polarized basis set that adds to the 6-31G set five d-type Cartesian-Gaussian polarization functions on each of the atoms Li through Ca and ten f-type Cartesian Gaussian polarization functions on each of the atoms Sc through Zn.

-As compared to Pople basis sets, correlation-consistent or polarization-consistent basis sets are more appropriate for correlated wave function calculations.
-For Hartree–Fock or density functional theory, however, Pople basis sets are more efficient (per unit basis function) as compared to other alternatives, provided that the electronic structure program can take advantage of combined sp shells.
+The Pople basis sets were originally developed for use in Hartree-Fock calculations.
+Since then, correlation-consistent or polarization-consistent basis sets (see below) have been developed which are usually more appropriate for correlated wave function calculations.
+For Hartree–Fock or density functional theory, however, Pople basis sets are more efficient (per unit basis function) as compared to other alternatives, provided that the electronic structure program can take advantage of combined sp shells, and are still widely used for molecular structure determination of large molecules and as components of quantum chemistry composite methods.